-Cumberland Ecology was engaged by Creative Planning Solutions (CPS) to prepare a Biodiversity Development Assessment Report (BDAR) for a proposed subdivision and redevelopment on a property located at 43, 45-49 Warriewood Road, Warriewood (the 'study area').
-This BDAR forms part of the documentation to support the application for development consent under Part 4 of the New South Wales (NSW) Environmental Planning and Assessment Act 1979 (EP&A Act).
-It is understood that consent is sought for development to include a twelve (12) lot residential subdivision, civil works and construction of integrated residential development including two (2) residential flat buildings containing thirty-four (34) apartments (the Project).
+Cumberland Ecology was engaged by Creative Planning Solutions (CPS) in 2021 to prepare a Biodiversity Development Assessment Report (BDAR) for a proposed subdivision and redevelopment on a property located at 43, 45-49 Warriewood Road, Warriewood (the 'study area').
+This BDAR formed part of the documentation to support the Development Application (DA) under Part 4 of the New South Wales (NSW) Environmental Planning and Assessment Act 1979 (EP&A Act).
+It Consent was sought for development to include a eleven (11) lot residential subdivision, civil works and construction of integrated residential development including two (2) residential flat buildings containing thirty-four (34) apartments (the Project).
 The area earmarked for development within the study area is hereafter referred to as the 'subject land.'